bardellis/8_weeks_dannys_challenge/Case Study #7 - Balanced Tree Clothing Co/solution.md

-use balanced_tree;

--- Interactive SQL Instance
--- You can use the embedded DB Fiddle below to easily access these example datasets - this interactive session has everything you need to start solving these questions using SQL.
--- You can click on the Edit on DB Fiddle link on the top right hand corner of the embedded session below and it will take you to a fully functional SQL
--- editor where you can write your own queries to analyse the data.
--- You can feel free to choose any SQL dialect you’d like to use, the existing Fiddle is using PostgreSQL 13 as default.
--- Serious SQL students will have access to the same relevant schema SQL and example solutions which they can use with their Docker setup from within the course player!

--- Case Study Questions
--- The following questions can be considered key business questions and metrics that the Balanced Tree team requires for their monthly reports.
--- Each question can be answered using a single query - but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these
--- metrics in a single SQL script which the Balanced Tree team can run each month.

--- High Level Sales Analysis
+## A. High Level Sales Analysis
--- What was the total quantity sold for all products?
-		select sum(qty) as quantity from sales; -- 45216
+1. What was the total quantity sold for all products? select sum(qty) as quantity from sales; -- 45216

--- What is the total generated revenue for all products before discounts?
-		select sum(qty*price) as revenue from sales; -- 1.289.453
+2. What is the total generated revenue for all products before discounts? select sum(qty*price) as revenue from sales; -- 1.289.453

--- What was the total discount amount for all products?
-		select sum((qty*price)*discount/100) as discount from sales; -- 156.229
+3. What was the total discount amount for all products? select sum((qty*price)*discount/100) as discount from sales; -- 156.229

--- Transaction Analysis
+##B. Transaction Analysis
--- How many unique transactions were there?
-		select count(distinct(txn_id)) as transactions from sales; -- 2500
+1. How many unique transactions were there? select count(distinct(txn_id)) as transactions from sales; -- 2500

--- What is the average unique products purchased in each transaction?
-		select avg(unique_products) as avg_unique_prod
+2. What is the average unique products purchased in each transaction? select avg(unique_products) as avg_unique_prod from ( select txn_id as transaction, count(distinct(prod_id)) as unique_products
-		from (
-			select txn_id as transaction, count(distinct(prod_id)) as unique_products